marlonespelho/pokemon_flutter_app/README.md

-# nasa_daily_app
+# pokemon_app

-A Flutter project for show and favorite image from Nasa API
+A Flutter project for show and favorite pokemons from PokeAPI

 ## Getting Started
 ## Run the project
 - To run the project, you need to have Flutter installed, you can follow the steps at https://docs.flutter.dev/get-started/install.
 - After installing Flutter, first run the command `flutter pub get` in the project folder.
-- Then change the access key for NASA API in the `lib/config.dart` file.
-Then run the command `flutter run` to run the project.
+- Then run the command `flutter run` to run the project.

 ## Before Commit Guide
 1. Run the command `dart run build_runner build --delete-conflicting-outputs` to generate MobX files;